- City Services

 An allocation is the other half of what is required in order to build a residential unit.
 When matched with a development right, it allows the property owner to submit plans for construction of a new residential unit.
 A Residential Allocation Application (PDF) must be completed and submitted to the Planning Division.

-The City of South Lake Tahoe has received residential allocations from the Tahoe Regional Planning Agency (TRPA) to distribute for the 2017/2018 calendar years.
-Allocations are received from TRPA every two years.
-The next distribution will be in the Spring of 2019.
+Every two years the City of South Lake Tahoe receives residential allocations from the Tahoe Regional Planning Agency (TRPA) to distribute to properties in the City limits.
+The next distribution will be in 2021.

-City of South Lake Tahoe Resolution Number 2015-7 adopted by the City Council revised the residential allocation distribution as follows:
+City of South Lake Tahoe Resolution Number 2018-46 adopted by the City Council specifies the policy and procedures for the distribution of allocations.

 You may view the current residential allocation waiting lists below:

-- Multi-Family Allocation Waiting List - Currently, as of October 2017 there are no applicants on the waiting list.
-There are multi-family allocations available to accept immediately in both residential and town center areas.
+- Town Center Allocation Waiting List - Currently, as of February 2021, there are no applicants on the waiting list.
+There are Town Center allocations available to accept immediately.

 Private Market Allocations